Glitter Monogram Pillow using the Cricut Explore Air

 Make sure you select Iron-on on your Cricut Machine Dial.
 Then Click GO on your Cricut and watch it work its magic!

 Once your design is cut, you’ll want to carefully remove the pieces that aren’t part of your design using your Cricut tools or your fingers.
-My design was pretty ornate and this part took a bit of time.
-Make sure to be in a well-lit room so you can see what you’re doing.
-Once you’ve removed all the excess pieces, you’re ready to iron on!
+My glitter monogram design was pretty ornate, and this part took a bit of time.
+Make sure to be in a well-lit room to see what you’re doing.
+Once you’ve removed all the excess pieces, you’re ready to iron them!

 Heat your iron and iron your design onto your pillowcase, using an extra piece of fabric for protection in between the iron and your iron-on design.
 I used a turkish towel I had laying around but you could use an old tshirt or whatever else you have on hand.

-Insert your pillow insert and Voila!
-You have a gorgeous, custom-monogrammed pillow!
+Insert your pillow insert, and Voila!
+You have a gorgeous, custom-monogrammed glitter pillow!
 Trés chic, no?